First, the raw granite is mined from the granite rocks in the earth.

 We send one of our countertop specialist to take measurements of your countertops.
 The technician will record the square footage of your countertops and confirm your final selections of edge profile, corner radius, sink type, backsplashes, overhangs, and any other custom details.

-After you pick your perfect slab, you can select the layout of the slab for cutting it into your countertops.
+After you pick your perfect slab, you can select the layout of the slab for cutting it into your countertops and fabrication of edges, sink cut-outs, etc.